Base Operations|World Cup 26 Report

 Source: Base Operations Threat Intelligence

-Transit hubs carry their own risk.
+Every fan passes through a transit hub.
 At Lincoln Financial, the transit hub scores 30 points higher than the stadium itself.

 Chapter 4